Overview

 Previous

-- In May 2023, we organized a workshop on Social foundations for statistics and machine learning, featuring tutorials and frontier talks, as well as a panel discussion.
+- May 2023: Workshop on Social foundations for statistics and machine learning, similarly featuring tutorials and frontier talks.
 All talks are available on Youtube.

-- In June 2022, we organized a small cross-departmental workshop on ML and economics, with presentations of ongoing work and discussants, as well as a keynote by Michael Jordan from UC Berkeley.
+- June 2022: Cross-departmental workshop on ML and economics, with presentations of ongoing work and discussants, as well as a keynote by Michael Jordan from UC Berkeley.
 Information on this workshop can be found at Machine Learning and Economics Jamboree 2022.

-- I started teaching a new MPhil course on the foundations of ML for economists in HT 2022.
+- I teach an MPhil course on the foundations of ML for economists.

 All faculty, post-docs, and doctoral students are invited to audit this course and participate in discussions.